Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 The other extant cantatas written for this day are C 155 from the first cycle (although composed some years earlier; see vol 1, chapter 37) and C 3 from the second (vol 2, chapter 35).
 The first of these begins with a heartrending soprano recitative espousing the never-ending misery of separation from the Saviour.
 It contains a duet which has one of the most captivating bassoon solos in the canon and it culminates in a joyously dancelike soprano aria dispelling all previous doubts.
 A sense of a fully completed emotional journey is thus graphically portrayed.

 C3 follows a similar theme but is generally more quietly contemplative, especially in the opening fantasia and the soprano and alto duet.
-C 13 deals with similar issues but, as we shall see, does so rather more overtly.
+C 13 also deals with these issues but, as we shall see, does so rather more overtly.
 It uses the chorus only for the closing chorale and employs a restrained and delicate instrumentation, two recorders and oboe da caccia supporting the strings and continuo.

 A further point of interest is the significance which Bach and his librettists may have attributed to those liturgical days which are simply numbered following a significant event e.g. the first, second, third (etc.) Sundays after Epiphany (or, indeed, Trinity).
 In the case of the two Sundays immediately following Epiphany, there was a particular concern with the passage of the Soul from a state of sorrow to the bliss of the heavenly state of salvation.
 However, in the second of these days the emphasis seems to have been more upon the miseries, tears and pain of separation than upon the actual journey itself.